-It is noted that the lack of clarity and convolution relating to the investment adviser has also prevailed in the Application Form submitted in respect of the acquisition of the underlying policy, that is, the one issued by Old Mutual International.
+It is noted that the lack of clarity and convolution relating to the investment adviser has also prevailed in the Application Form submitted in respect of the acquisition of the underlying policy, that is, the one issued by Skandia International/Old Mutual International.

-MPM, as Trustee of the Scheme had clear sight of the said application and had indeed signed the application for the acquisition of the policy for the Complainant in its role as trustee.
+MPM, as Trustee of the Scheme, had clear sight of the said application and had indeed signed the application for the acquisition of the policy for the Complainant in its role as trustee.

 It is noted that the Application Form of the policy provider refers to, and includes, the stamp of another party as financial adviser.
-The first page of the said application form includes a section titled 'Financial adviser details' and a field for 'Name of financial adviser', with such section including a stamp bearing the name of 'Trafalgar International GmbH' ('Trafalgar') apart from the reference to 'Continental Wealth Trust'.
-The two entities, both Continental Wealth Trust and Trafalgar are then featured in the section titled 'Financial adviser declaration' of the said form with the same stamp of Trafalgar with a PO Box in Cyprus and another one with a Head Office in Germany, again featuring here in the part titled 'Financial adviser stamp' in the same section.
+The first page of the said application form includes a section titled 'Financial adviser details' and a field for 'Name of financial adviser', with such section including a stamp bearing the name of Inter-Alliance with a P.O.
+Box address in Cyprus.
+The two entities, both CWM and Inter-Alliance, are then featured in the section titled 'Financial adviser declaration' of the said form with the same stamp of Inter-Alliance, again featuring here in the part titled 'Financial adviser stamp' in the same section.